When Life Is At Its Worst, We’re At Our Best.

-Chippenham Hospital's Level II Trauma Center, the first and only in Richmond and Central Virginia, is dedicated to delivering the best possible care during life's worst and most unexpected moments.
+Chippenham Hospital's Level II Trauma Center, the first in Central Virginia, is dedicated to delivering the best possible care during life's worst and most unexpected moments.
 We are experts in saving lives.

 Trauma Centers treat patients with body wounds or shock produced by a sudden physical accident or violence.
 Examples include car accidents, workplace accidents, fire or smoke inhalation, an act of violence, a recreational accident or a sporting accident.
 These are injuries that require fast action from a team of experts.
 At Chippenham Hospital, we're trained in emergency resuscitation, surgery, and intensive care of most trauma patients.
 The first hour after an incident, the "Golden Hour of Trauma," is the most critical phase of care, during which quick intervention is most likely to prevent death.